sammcj/benchmark_results/xcpng/8/hyperthreading_impact/readme.md

 It has been suggested by Intel to consider disabling Hyperthreading due to bugs in their CPU designs when running sensitive workloads.

+The heading for each test links to the test method and results.

 <!-- MarkdownTOC -->

 - [Test conditions:](#test-conditions)